 If after looking at the above resources you feel your Attorney is not acting in your best interest, see our Decision Making – Help and Complaints section for referrals.

 Public Trustee Queensland can manage finances if you are unable to make your own decisions.
 Public Trustee Queensland charges a fee for acting as Administrator or Financial Attorney.
 It is the role of the Administrator or Attorney to:

 - Determine the full nature and extent of your financial interests

 - Ensure you obtain all entitlements to income benefits (eg: pensions)

-- Develop a budget covering expected income and expenditure that ensures financial security and maximises your independence and quality of life
+- Develop a budget covering expected income and expenditure that ensures financial security and maximizes your independence and quality of life

 - Maintain clear and accurate records, including receipts, of all actions taken on your behalf